DNXLabs/terraform-aws-vpn-connection/README.md

-# terraform-aws-transit-gateway
+# terraform-aws-vpn-connection

-This module creates the transit gateway network resources.
+This module creates the VPN site-to-site network resources.

 The following resources will be created:
  - Private Gateway